 There is a tool available in Windows Server with which to carry out the synchronization process between servers, this tool is named “DFS Replication” and next I will show you how to configure it.

-Before continuing, keep in mind that you must have previously configured the network permissions, in addition, if you want to use the “Hub and spoke” topology, you must have at least three computers connected to the replication group.
+Before continuing, keep in mind that you must have previously configured the network permissions, also, if you want to use the “Hub and spoke” topology, you must have at least three computers connected to the replication group.

 Step 1: Go to Add Roles and Features